1e100/3d/README.md

-# 3d
+# 3D models

-Various 3D models
+This repository contains the various 3D models that I have created for my own use.